NREL/osw2osa/README.md

 # osw2osa
 This repo is a sample deployment of ruby scripts used to generate OSA files from template OSW and OSA files.
 This creates the analysis JSON file as well as the ZIP file containing measures, weather, seed models,  analysis scripts, and other resources.
 The script supports defining variable values for measure arguments found in the template OSW file.
-You can run the script with a clean checkout by calling `ruby osw_2_osa_rb` from the top level of the repository.
+You can run the script with a clean checkout (of required repositories) by calling `ruby osw_2_osa_rb` from the top level of this repository.
 This will populate the run directory with a JSON and ZIp file for the default analysis described in 'custom_var_set_mappping.rb'

 - Repository File Structure
     - workflows